 Annual Residential – This year we chose to stay closer to Stirling for our adventure.
 This meant that we were able to take more of our young folk along with us and that it was a more manageable prospect for some of our less confident pupils.
 We stayed at the Trossachs Tryst Hostel, just outside Callander, which is run by FABB (Facilitating Access, Breaking Barriers) and which was perfect for our group.
 FABB also supported us out cycling through their organisation Blazing Saddles, which provides accessible bikes and trikes.
 The weather was mixed but we were planning to get very wet anyway, gorge walking and kayaking, with Active Stirling, so we didn’t care.
 Our last day was spent at Blair Drummond Safari Park where we were stranded for half an hour in the new Monkey Enclosure while 3 or 4 of the cheeky things ran around fighting on the roof of the minibus – all very exciting and a fitting end to a very successful trip.

-Spring planting – We’re starting to get busy in the garden but on a rainy day recently we did some planting up indoors – in an old African drum.
+In the Garden – We’ve been working in the garden but on a rainy day recently we did some planting up indoors – in an old African drum.
 We’re big fans of the reduce, reuse, recycle mantra here!

 Blairdrummond Safari Park – We recently invited some safari park staff to visit us at school.
 They brought some very interesting items with them and our pupils thoroughly enjoyed their class.

 School trip to Krakow – One of our own pupils joined the recent school trip to Krakow where they had a very moving and informative visit to Auschwitz-Birkenau.
 The pupils all behaved impeccably and were a credit to the school and their families.

 Our Annual Burn’ Supper – We held another rollicking good Burns’ Supper with good food, music and dancing in January.
 We were very pleased to welcome our guests and all enjoyed our afternoon.